LCC-CIT/CS296N-CourseMaterials/LectureNotes/WK09-Docker/CS296N-LN-WK09-D1-Docker.md

 We will deploy a framework-dependent ASP.NET Core web app to a Linux Azure App Service in a Docker container.

-### On your development machine:
+### On your development machine

 #### Modify your web app to use SQLite

+I haven't been able to get a web app that uses Azure SQL Server from a Linux Docker container to work, so we're using SQLite instead of SQL Server.

 1. Install NuGet package: Microsoft.EntityFrameworkCore.Sqlite

-2. Change the ConfigureServices method of Startup:
+2. Change the ConfigureServices method of Startup so that AddDbContext uses SQLite instead of SQL Server:

    ```c#
    services.AddDbContext<BookReviewContext>(